uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 The following is a summary of steps which should be used to process a collection:

-1. Create an inventory in a spreadsheet template (found in SharePoint); the template will later be imported into [ArchivesSpace (AS)](https://uidaho.libraryhost.com/admin)
+1. Create an inventory in an [AS spreadsheet template](https://vandalsuidaho.sharepoint.com/:x:/r/sites/Storage-Library/Documents/spec/Collections/Processed%20Collections/Finding%20Aid%20Files/AS_spreadsheet_template.xlsx?d=w4a88ebe4a32b4e72b3d05ceb320d7e6b&csf=1&web=1&e=w6sKLf) (found in SharePoint); the template will later be imported into [ArchivesSpace (AS)](https://uidaho.libraryhost.com/admin)
 - If the collection is very small, it may be more efficient to work directly in AS
 2. Rehouse the collection (if not completed at time of accession)
 - Weed to remove personally sensitive or irrelevant materials, like financial receipts or medical records